RetroArch: Supported systems

-RetroArch can run any libretro core.
-While RetroArch is available for many platforms, the availability of a specific core varies per platform.
+While RetroArch is available for many platforms, the availability of a specific libretro core varies per platform.
+For example, fewer cores are available for the iOS or Android version, than for the PC.

 Below is a non-exhaustive table of which systems are available to RetroArch and what project the core is based on:

 Reception

 RetroArch has been praised for the number of systems and games it can play under a single interface.

 It has been criticized for how difficult it is to configure, due to the extensive number of options available to the user, and at the same time has been praised for the more advanced features it possesses.

 On Android, it has been praised for the fact that overlays can be customized, for the expandability of the libretro cores it supports, for its compatibility with several USB and Bluetooth controller peripherals, in addition to the app being free and having no ads.

-Tyler Loch, writing for Ars Technica, said that RetroArch's 'Run-Ahead' feature is "arguably the biggest improvement to the experience the retro gaming community has yet seen".
+Kyle Orland, writing for Ars Technica, said that RetroArch's 'Run-Ahead' feature is "arguably the biggest improvement to the experience the retro gaming community has yet seen".